Performance of a SuperCDMS HVeV Detector with Sub-eV Energy Resolution and Single Charge-sensitivity: Abstract

 \section{Abstract}

-We present a detailed characterization of a new generation of athermal-phonon single-charge sensitive Si HVeV detectors, the best of which achieved 612~meV~±~4~meV baseline resolution.
-Our sub-eV energy resolution enables precise measurements of single-photon events and reveal consistent energy losses of 0.81~eV~±~0.03~eV per charge excitation across two facilities.
+We present a detailed characterization of a new generation of athermal-phonon single-charge sensitive Si HVeV detectors, the best of which achieved 589~meV~±~5~meV baseline resolution.
+Our sub-eV energy resolution enables precise measurements of single-photon events and reveal consistent energy losses of 0.92~eV~±~0.02~eV per charge excitation across two facilities.
 We demonstrate that the noise for these detectors is well described using a standard Transition Edge Sensor noise model.
-We also place upper bounds on the nominal phonon collection efficiency of 45\%, establishing these detectors as the most efficient athermal phonon detectors to date, limited only by intrinsic limitations of quasiparticle generation.
+We also measure a nominal phonon collection efficiency of 45\%~±~3\%~(stat.)~±~6\%~(syst.) in the best performing device, establishing these detectors as the most efficient athermal phonon detectors to date, limited only by intrinsic limitations of quasiparticle generation.

 [1]{(NK: #1)} [1]{(KK: #1)} [1]{(AP: #1)} [1]{(BY: #1)} [1]{(CF: #1)}